lyokha/vim-xkbswitch/README.md

-Gnome 3 no longer works correctly with xkb-switch, so consider switching to [g3kb-switch](http://github.com/lyokha/g3kb-switch) if you are using this environment.
+Gnome 3 no longer works correctly with xkb-switch, so consider switching to [g3kb-switch](http://github.com/lyokha/g3kb-switch) if you are using this desktop environment.
 The plugin can be loaded with

 ```vim
 let g:XkbSwitchLib = '/usr/local/lib/libg3kbswitch.so'